digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - * ``FAILED_PRECONDITION`` / :ref:`INVALID_DEDUPLICATION_PERIOD <error_code_INVALID_DEDUPLICATION_PERIOD>`

-     * The specified deduplication duration is longer than what the Daml ledger supports.
+     * The specified deduplication period is longer than what the Daml ledger supports.
        ``earliest_offset`` contains the earliest deduplication offset or ``longest_duration`` contains the longest deduplication duration that can be used (at least one of the two must be provided).

        Options: